Norway wealth fund should invest in fewer companies, government says

 “We see a high number of companies leads to higher costs ... and leads to a more complex follow-up of companies,” Finance Minister Jan Tore Sanner told reporters.

-“To reduce the number of companies … will to a very little extent increase the risk (for the return of the fund) and lead to a better follow-up (of companies).”
+“To reduce the number of companies … will to a very little extent increase the risk (for the return of the fund) and lead to a better follow-up.”

 The government rules in a minority and must win the support of other parties in parliament to pass its proposals.